Efficient Mesh Optimization Using the Gradient Flow of the Mean Volume: Abstract

 \section{Abstract}

-{Meshes, as used in the finite element method, can be viewed as slight generalizations of polytopal complexes, and the volume function for tetrahedra can be generalized to a volume measure for polyhedra and, more generally, polyhedral meshes.
-Here, polyhedral meshes are considered up to translation and scaling, and the resulting quotient space is diffeomorphic to a sphere.
-If we choose an embedding of this sphere in the Euclidean space of all polyhedral meshes, then the volume function restricted to the sphere is a quality measure for these polyhedral meshes.
-In the finite element method, one is usually concerned with tetrahedra, hexahedra, prisms and pyramids as building blocks for meshes.
-We show that the (normalized) gradient flow of the volume is a fast and efficient regularization scheme known as the geometric element transformation method (GETMe).
-As part of this discussion, we prove that the volume is a Morse-Bott function for tetrahedra.}
+The signed volume function for polyhedra can be generalized to a mean volume function for volume elements by averaging over the triangulations of the underlying polyhedron.
+If we consider these up to translation and scaling, the resulting quotient space is diffeomorphic to a sphere.
+The mean volume function restricted to this sphere is a quality measure for volume elements.
+We show that, the gradient ascent of this map regularizes the building blocks of hybrid meshes consisting of tetrahedra, hexahedra, prisms, pyramids and octahedra, that is, the optimization process converges to regular polyhedra.
+We show that the (normalized) gradient flow of the mean volume yields a fast and efficient optimization scheme for the finite element method known as the geometric element transformation method (GETMe).
+Furthermore, we shed some light on the dynamics of this method and the resulting smoothing procedure both theoretically and experimentally.